 Okay, so the most basic understanding of Middle English languages in England is: Latin was for the Church.
 French was for the rich.
 Fledgling English was still mostly Germanic.
 Unlike today, you needed at least a basic understanding of five languages before you even left Britain if you wanted a good trade deal with a neighbouring kingdom.

-In Simon Armitage’s translation of Sir Gawain and the Green Knight, James Simpson wrote an introduction on Middle English metre:
+In Simon Armitage’s translation of Sir Gawain and the Green Knight, James Simpson wrote an introduction on the topic of Middle English metre:

 Alliteration [in Middle English poetry] consists of the repetition of an initial consonant sound or consonant cluster in consecutive or closely positioned words. … Only after the Norman Conquest, and the impact of French, did poets writing in English begin to use rhyme as a fundamental part of their metrical practice.